szhou42/osdev/README.md

 ## Preparation
 Simpleos use elf-i686-gcc as cross-compiler, please build the cross compiler on your system first.
+For some reasons, I used a different compiler name in my makefile, just make sure to replace it with yours.

 <a href = "http://wiki.osdev.org/GCC_Cross-Compiler">How to build a cross compiler</a>
 Or, a rewritten/translated version of the above wiki article in Simplified Chinese